suizokukan/wisteria/ROADMAP.md

 * data_object, dataobj_name: c'est le bazar
 * "str(long)": "abhg12234"*10000, > "str(long)": "abhg12234"*1000

+[DONE] task-304

+Added another check to checkup(): do all serializers know how to serialize demonstration_dataobj_a5 ?

+    * Added another check to checkup(): do all serializers know how to serialize demonstration_dataobj_a5 ?

+    * tests: 7 tests ok out of 7
+    * Pylint: 10/10

 [DONE] task-303

 Improved several report messages by adding a comma after a